Stefano-BS/miaYeelight/README.md

 - in flow mode, HSB mode is not supported (the user's asked for HSB values for user friendliness, but then the values are translated in RGB mode).
 As a result more combinations of colors cannot be reproduced, especially colors too dark and not enough saturated
 - the minimum time of a step is 50 milliseconds (which is quite fast)
 - there's a limit in the number of steps you can make the lamp follow In the end, you can also save (and of course load) the animation to a binary file you like.
-The space required is 16 Bytes per step
+The space required is 16 Bytes per step.
+Default animations' files (inspired from the official app's) are provided.

 You can set an auto-off timer to the lamp, which must be expressed in number of minutes.